 The cost comparison was made between the estimated project cost to be shared by the LGUs and available IRA of LGUs in the implementation period.
-Considering price contingencies and VAT, the IRA to be used by LGUs will increase to P5.0 million from P3.9 million (1998 price level).
-Finally, it was identified that there is a shortage of about P2.4 million achieving about 50% of the proposed requirements in comparison between available IRA (P2.6 million) and the cost to be shared by LGUs.
+Considering contingencies and VAT, the IRA to be used by LGUs will increase to P27.1 million from P19.8 million (1998 price level).
+The required cost is about 80% of available IRA (P34.4 million).